Welcome to the Lower Providence Fire Department

 Thank you for supporting the Lower Providence Fire Department as we continue our mission of service and safety.

-On Friday the LPFD Apparatus Committee received our third set of images for the New Engine build.
+This evening LPFD Apparatus Committee received update eight for the New Engine build.

 We are excited to see this progress and know that a new Fire ...
 (Full Story & Photos)